adithiie/tink-her-hack-sad/README.md

 ### Project Demo
 # Video
 (https://github.com/adithiie/tink-her-hack-sad/blob/main/WhatsApp%20Video%202025-01-26%20at%2006.52.24_08594022.mp4)
-First shows the main/home page of the website next shows the pages containing cr
+First shows the main/home page of the website next shows how each of the 3 levels works.

 # Additional Demos
 [Add any extra demo materials/links]